warpedvoxels/java-edition/README.md

 * Then you can compile all the Rust-based applications by running `cd hexalite-java-edition && cargo build --release`.

 It is done now!
 You can link the compiled binaries to the `$PATH` by running the `./scripts/apply_cli.sh` command on UNIX-based systems.
-I'm not too sure in how to do this on Windows, but I'm sure you can find some help there by Googling it, since it doesn't seems that hard.
+I'm not too sure in how to do this on Windows, but I'm sure you can find some help there by Googling it, since it doesn't seem that hard.

 #### 2. Initializing the environment

 After the compilation of the command-line interface, we need to initialize the environment.
 In this document, we will be referring to the command-line interface command as `hexalite`.
-It may different in your machine if you didn't added it to the `$PATH`, so it probably it would be
-`./target/release/hexalite`, assuming you already compiled it.
+It may be different in your machine if you didn't add it to the `$PATH`, so it probably it would be `./target/release/hexalite`, assuming you already compiled it.

 * `hexalite init` ◉ This will initialize the environment, creating the `.hexalite` folder in your home directory, and symlinking all required files to this folder.
 You can get further explanation about how the command-line interface works by running `hexalite help`.

 ## 🏗️ Project structure